Building a Private AI Server for Business: 2026 Hardware Guide

 Best WiFi 7 Access Points for Small Business

-Professional review of the MacBook Air M4 deal at $799 on Amazon.
-Real-world performance insights from months of daily use, configuration guidance, and business value assessment.
+Professional review of the MacBook Air M4 at $799-$849.
+Real-world performance insights, M5 timing analysis, configuration guidance, and business value assessment for early 2026.